DRIF7ER/Hang_In_There_Project/README.md

 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
 1. Click [Repo](https://github.com/DRIF7ER/Hang_In_There_Project) and fork repository.
 2. clone to local enviroment and cd in to cloned file.
-3. open termin and run - open index.html
+3. Open terminal and run - open index.html
 4. Enjoy!

 ### Preview of App: